lit/lit.dev/packages/lit-dev-content/site/docs/components/rendering.md

 ## Writing a good render() method

-To take best advantage of Lit's functional rendering model, follow these guidelines for implementing your `render()` method:
+To take best advantage of Lit's functional rendering model, your `render()` method should follow these guidelines:

-* Does not change the component's state.
+* Avoid changing the component's state.
-* Does not have any side effects.
+* Avoid producing any side effects.
-* Only depends on the component's properties.
+* Use only the component's properties as input.
-* Returns the same result when given the same property values.
+* Return the same result when given the same property values.

 Following these guidelines keeps the template deterministic, and makes it easier to reason about the code.